Over a quarter of a million people in the UK are given daily doses of methadone by the NHS.

 The Effects of Methadone

-Methadone has similar effects as morphine but last much longer, which can increase the risk of overdose or death.
+Methadone has similar effects as morphine but lasts much longer, which can increase the risk of overdose or death.
 While methadone can reduce the craving for other opioid drugs the patient’s addiction can be transferred from the initial drug to methadone itself.

 Oral doses of methadone are used to “stabilise” opioid addicts patients by making the withdrawal symptoms more tolerable.
 In addition, higher doses of methadone can block the euphoric effects of heroin and similar drugs.
 Under strict medical supervision, methadone can be used to reduce their use of opioids.